Winter storm damage appeal

-Not only will the tree team be working hard to clear the damage, but will be planting new specimens to replace those lost.
+Not only will the tree team be working hard to clear the damage, but will be replanting new specimens.
 What this really highlights is the importance of having a permanent Tree Team onsite, able to react quickly due to their intimate knowledge of our living collection and dedication to the care of Westonbirt’s trees.

 We won't know the true cost of the damage until later in spring, when we can truly see how our trees have been affected.